symlex/symlex-core/README.md

 <?php

 require_once __DIR__ . '/../vendor/autoload.php';

-use Symlex\Bootstrap;
+use Symlex\Bootstrap\ConsoleApp;

 $app = new ConsoleApp (__DIR__);

 $app->run();
 ```

 Routing and Rendering
 ---------------------
-Matching requests to controller actions is performed based on convention instead of extensive configuration.
 There are three router classes included in this library (they configure Silex to perform the actual routing).
 After routing a request to the appropriate controller action, the router subsequently renders the response to ease controller testing (actions never directly return JSON or HTML):

 - `Symlex\Router\RestRouter` handles REST requests (JSON)
 - `Symlex\Router\ErrorRouter` renders exceptions as error messages (HTML or JSON)